Pulkit1822/Harmony-Events/README.md

 ### 💡 Explore Sponsorship Options

-Discover how you can support this project and gain access to exclusive benefits by exploring the sponsorship options available for this repository.
+To support this project, explore sponsorship options available for this repository, as every contribution counts and your support will greatly benefit its development 😊

 ---